Request a quote

 Figure 1: CL emission of a microfin structure.
 (A) View of the AlGaN microfins under 30° angle measured with 5 keV electron energy with the SE signal (left), and CL panchromatic intensity map (right), (B) CL spectrum as a function of the position along the microfin structure, in the rectangular area highlighted in (A).

-To have more information on how the decrease of dislocation and structural defects influences the light emission of their device, they measured the time dynamics of CL emission with Delmic’s SPARC Spectral system optimised for the UV range (Figure 2).
-This specific CL system is composed of a SEM with a fast electrostatic blanker, to produce pulsed electron beam excitation, and the SPARC system is equipped with a streak camera that enables the synchronised detection of CL.
+To have more information on how the decrease of dislocation and structural defects influences the light emission of their device, they measured the time dynamics of CL emission with Delmic’s SPARC Spectral system optimized for the UV range (Figure 2).
+This specific CL system is composed of an SEM with a fast electrostatic blanker, to produce pulsed electron beam excitation, and the SPARC system is equipped with a streak camera that enables the synchronized detection of CL.

 Moreover, the temperature was controlled between 10 and 300 K with a Helium cryo sample stage.
 Typically, the temperature plays an important role in light emission: depending on the temperature, various interactions come into play to influence the photon emission, such as phonon (crystal lattice vibrations) scattering or defect trapping of charge carriers.

-With these measurements, the authors discovered an unexpected dynamics regime at low temperature (10-40 K).
+With these measurements, the authors discovered an unexpected dynamics regime at low temperatures (10-40 K).

 2022_CL_UV Emitters_Figure 3